ggrg/docs/README.md

 The DFSP code is an example implementation of a mobile money provider.
 Customers connect to it from their mobile feature phones using Unstructured Supplementary Service Data (USSD).
 USSD is a Global System for Mobile (GSM) communication technology that is used to send text between a mobile phone and an application program in the network, allowing users to create accounts, send money, and receive money.

 [DFSP Documentation](./DFSP)

+### Central Services
+The central services are a collection of separate services that help the DFSPs perform operations on the network.

+- The [Central Directory Service](./CentralDirectory) determines which DFSP handles a user's accounts.
+- The [Central Ledger Service](./CentralLedger) handles clearing and settlement.
+- The [Central Rules Service](./CentralRules) sets policy across the system.
+- The [Fraud service](https://github.com/mojaloop/central-fraud-sharing) aids DFPS in identifying suspicious behavior.

 ### Level One Client Service
 The client service connects a DFSP to other other DFSPs and the central services.
 It has a few simple interfaces to connect to a DFSP for account holder lookup, payment setup, and ledger operations.
 The level one client can be hosted locally by the DFSP or in a remote data center such as Amazon.